tobydickenson/PushPullFeeder/README.md

 ![Some PushPull Feeders](img/some-feeders-2.jpg)

-Some more feeders.

-The 24mm feeder with extra-deep pockets is feeding a connector.
-Note the extra-deep feeder has an extra-short lever to keep the hook engagement height consistent.
+Below, the 24mm feeder with extra-deep pockets is feeding a connector.
+Note the extra-deep feeder has an extra-short lever to keep a consistent hook engagement height.

 Feeder P27 with an inset for 8mm paper tape has the "scraper" option.
 The scraper is the red finger which holds the parts in their pocket if they have a tendency to stick to the film.